What would really help consumers of essential services?

 Linda Lennard, Visiting Fellow, Centre for Consumers and Essential Services, University of Leicester

 11.40-12.15 Session 4: Switching: is this the answer or another problem?

 How does switching compare across sectors?
 How has switching changed over time in these sectors?
 Why do consumers switch?
 Why don’t consumers switch?
 What more can regulators do to promote switching?
 What more can comparison sites do?
 Is there scope for automatic switching?

 James Plunkett, Director of Policy & Advocacy, Citizens Advice

-Hywel Lloyd, Associate Director for the Environment, Housing and Infrastructure, Institute for Public Policy Research [invited]
+Hywel Lloyd, Principal Associate, Institute for Public Policy Research (IPPR)